-Shuffle: Press to play tracks in a random order.
+Shuffle: When in CD mode, press to play tracks in a random order.
 Press MENU until SHUF appears in the display.
 Use SEL to select SHUF DISC, SHUF TRAC or SHUF OFF.

-Compression: Brings soft and loud CD passages together for a more consistent listening level.
+Compression: Brings soft and loud CD passages together for a more consistent listening level when in CD mode.
 Press MENU until compression status is displayed.
 Press the SEL control to enable the compression feature when COMP OFF is displayed.
 Press the SEL control again to disable the feature when COMP ON is displayed.